LoopKit/loopdocs/docs/browser/bb-errors.md

 This is the first step.
 If you have not succeeded (&#x2705;) with this action - STOP.

-* No other action will work - because all the other actions include Validate Secrets as the first step
+* No other action will work - because all the other actions repeat Validate Secrets as the first step of the action
 * Be sure to [Look at the Annotation](#look-at-the-annotation)
 * You can [ask a mentor for help](#where-to-get-help-with-browser-build)